 China has become Apple’s second-biggest market after the U.S., as rising wages give Chinese citizens more disposable income to spend on iPhones, iPads and Mac computers.
 China accounted for $7.9 billion of Apple’s $39.2 billion sales in the fiscal second quarter, which ended March 31.
 That was more than triple the company’s sales in the country a year earlier.

 Apple will look to buck a slowdown in the Chinese economy that is reverberating across the technology industry.
-Applied Materials Inc. (AMAT) and Advanced Micro Devices Inc. (AMD) cited weakness in China this week when trimming financial forecasts.
+Applied Materials Inc. (AMAT:US) and Advanced Micro Devices Inc. (AMD:US) cited weakness in China this week when trimming financial forecasts.

 Chinese Premier Wen Jiabao said there was “relatively large” downward pressure on the economy there, and that authorities will intensify efforts to give it a boost, according to a July 8 report by the official Xinhua News Agency.